lmfit/lmfit-py/doc/model.rst

 requires more effort than using :scipydoc:`optimize.curve_fit`.

 The :class:`Model` class in lmfit provides a simple and flexible approach to curve-fitting problems.
-Like scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then` uses that to best match an array of supplied data.
-Beyond that similarity, its interface is rather different from scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.
+Like :scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then` uses that to best match an array of supplied data.
+Beyond that similarity, its interface is rather different from :scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.